wolfi584/Rainfall_in_Australia/README.md

 - OneHotEncoder to encode categorical columns
 - Target variable for the model: RainTomorrow
 - Training/Testing Data Split: 80/20 due to higher precision and accuracy score
-- Standed Scaler to scale the data
+- Standard Scaler to scale the data
 - Ramdom Oversampling to address class imbalance due to high precision score as compared to SMOTE and SMOTEENN
 - Used seaborn heatmap and model's feature importance for Feature selection.